-If you’re like most marketers, your goal is to reach the largest percentage of your demographic as possible.
-Doing so gives you the best chance of generating leads, making conversions and hopefully establishing long-term relationships.
+If you’re like most marketers, your goal is to reach the largest percentage of your demographic possible.
+Doing so gives you the best chance of generating leads, making conversions, and hopefully establishing long-term relationships.
 Although there are numerous ways to accomplish this, perhaps one of the best is by repurposing content.

 We work hard and invest a lot of resources in creating content.
 But it often dies on the platform and the day we publish it.
 Why?
 Because content marketing doesn’t stop after you hit publish.
 With the right strategy, it can live on for years, producing a valuable ROI.